CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 (11) Inspect equipment or accessories that are not listed as components to be inspected in this Section.

-(c) Inspectors and Contractors shall not:
+(c) Point-of-sale inspectors, private compliance inspectors, and Contractors shall not:

 (1) Offer or perform any act or service contrary to Article 5 of G.S.
 90A or the rules of this Chapter; or